People are multi-faceted

 This assessment measures 4 core behavioural tendencies.

 Values are those things that are of primary interest to us, causing us to move toward their fulfillment.
-Our values also shape what we dislike and will try to avoid.
+These values also shape what we dislike and will try to avoid.
 This means that our values are the primary source of our motivations.
 Understanding someone’s core values is key to finding work where they will be motivated and engaged.
-Having a discussion about values is the first and most important task of good career planning.
+Having a discussion about values is a primary task in good career planning.

 This assessment measures 5 core dimensions of EI.